 Robert Lehrbaumer (artistic director)

-Master Class Piano & Organ & Solo & Orchestra
+Master Class Piano & Organ & Soloist & Orchestra

 Robert Lehrbaumer began to study piano at the age of six.
 From 8 to 13 he was a member of the Mozart Boys Choir.
 Two years later, he entered the Vienna University of Music and Dramatic Art to study piano, organ, and conducting.
 Prizes in numerous competitions, especially Geneva 1985, and scholarships by Bösendorfer and the Alban Berg Stiftung distinguished the young interpreter.